Pingdom to SolarWinds Observability SaaS Migration FAQ

 How much is this going to cost me?

-Nothing, the payment plan is the same.
+Your payment plan will not change as a part of this migration.
 When we migrate your account, we will also move the billing to SolarWinds Observability Digital Experience, but it will be for the exact amount you are paying today.

 How do I log into the SolarWinds Observability Digital Experience?

-Sign in to Pingdom like you always do, then on the top right of the screen click Log me to SWO.
+Sign in to Pingdom like you always do, then on the top right of the screen click Access Pingdom's Next Gen.

 Where are my Uptime checks?